-- Using gloves, wipe down the entire outside of the device as well as the keyboard, screen and surrounding bezel, and mouseFor portable devices: - Do not spray directly onto the device. - Do not allow moisture to drip into the keyboard or open ports.
+- Using gloves, wipe down the entire outside of the device as well as the keyboard, screen and surrounding bezel, and mouse. - Do not spray directly onto the device. - Do not allow moisture to drip into the keyboard or open ports.